deberain/CS4013/README.txt

 Again, a batch file named "RunPCMMenu.bat" wil do this for you

+Please ensure you are using JDK 8 before running this program!

 The link to our team's Github page for this project is: https://github.com/JDirac/CS4013